xLeiti/AutoLineup/README.md

 # AutoLineup
 A small experimental AutoLineup menu

-This radialradio menu tracks your mouse position and auto selects the lineup when you hover over it (similar to ```cl_inventory_radial_immediate_select 1``` in the weaponwheel).
+This radialradio menu tracks your mouse position and auto selects and snaps to the lineup when you hover over it (similar to ```cl_inventory_radial_immediate_select 1``` in the weaponwheel).
-All the viewangle snapping + jumpthrow happens afterwards by simply scrolling the mousewheel.
+Additionally the correct jumpthrow is performed afterwards by simply scrolling the mousewheel.

 Note the mouse tracking could be used on any menu (buymenu for example).
 Futhermore it could be used to move your mouse to lineup positions without insta snapping.